- A quick glance at what nibbler tool to use

 Should you use a nibbler tool?

 What are nibblers?
-DIY’ers might not be familiar with this metal cutting tool, but electric nibblers are the most useful and capable tool for cutting sheet metal and, even car panel work can be achieved with this tool.
+DIY’ers might not be familiar with this metal cutting tool, but electric nibblers are the most useful and capable tool for cutting sheet metal.

 Nibblers are surprisingly useful and capable.